 After a 10,000-mile flight, on April 16, 1972 the plane touched down at Andrews Air Force base, and the two pandas disembarked.
 Their identities finally were revealed: Hsing-Hsing ("Twinkling Star"), a 74-pound, 18-month-old male, and Ling-Ling ("Darling Girl"), a 136-pound female of the same age.
 According to a New York Times account, the pandas were rushed to the zoo in a dawn motorcade under tight security.

-Reed revealed to reporters that the two young pandas had not actually met, and that their first encounter would be delayed by about six months.
+Reed revealed to reporters that the two young pandas had not actually met, and their first encounter would be delayed by about six months.
 But he described the animals as "sweet and cuddly and loveable" and noted their curious habit of chewing on their water bowls after drinking.

 Three days after the pandas arrived at the National zoo, they were greeted on "Panda Day" by a crowd of 20,000 well-wishers.
-According to a New York Times account, people stood 10-deep in the panda house, staring in fascinating as Ling-Ling — the more outgoing of the two — lay on her log sofa, "daintily nibbling on a piece of honey-bread toast clutched in a forepaw."
+According to a New York Times account, people stood 10-deep in the panda house, staring in fascination as Ling-Ling — the more outgoing of the two — lay on her log sofa, "daintily nibbling on a piece of honey-bread toast clutched in a forepaw."
 She went on to amuse the crowd by picking up a pan of rice and soybean porridge, licking it clean, and then using the empty pan as a hat.

 That afternoon, Mrs. Nixon, who had been in attendance, told her husband that "they were just darling.
 Everybody raved about them."

 The pandas, predictably, were big tourist attractions — over a million people visited the zoo in the first four weeks that the pandas were on display (compared to 677,115 the previous year).
-They eventually produced five cubs, but sadly, none suvived more than a few days.
+They eventually produced five cubs, but sadly, none survived more than a few days.
 Ling-Ling died in 1992 at age 23, and Hsing-Hsing, her mate, passed away seven years later.
 The panda house then remained vacant until two more pandas, Mei Xiang and Tian Tian, arrived from China in 2000.